Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

-Aaron Gordon and his Denver Nuggets teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+Aaron Gordon and the rest of the Denver Nuggets face the Los Angeles Lakers in the NBA Playoffs on Monday, at 8:30 PM ET.

-If you'd like to place a wager on Gordon's props, we look at his available ones, providing some stats and trends, below.
+With prop bets in place for Gordon, let's break down some stats and trends to assist you in making good picks.

 Aaron Gordon Prop Bets vs. the Lakers